IN THIS ARTICLE:

 22. SurferSEO

 SurferSEO is unique among SEO audit tools because it focuses on content optimization.
-There is a site audit tool that checks for the usual technical issues like page loading speed and missing backlinks.
+There is an audit tool that checks for the usual technical issues like page loading speed and missing backlinks.

 Content is the focus even in the audit tool, with features like keyword density and content length recommendations included.
 The built-in text editor allows users to optimize their content with real-time suggestions.